ktonon/two-medium-model/README.md

 3.  **Inward pressure tightens the standing wave even further.**

-The structure collapses into a new equilibrium---one that is far more compact, with vastly greater energy density, and a much deeper GCM shadow.
+The structure collapses into a new equilibrium—one that is far more compact, with vastly greater energy density, and a much deeper GCM shadow.
 This new configuration is the **proton**.